dopamine/lateralstories/call-for-participants.md

 People of Design,

-This project needs YOUR help to continue collecting and sharing career stories from across the design industry.
+This project needs YOUR help to continue collecting career stories from across the design industry.

 Please share this far and wide to your friends and colleagues — the more people this reaches outside of our network, the better the project will be.